jevonmao/PermissionsSwiftUI/CONTRIBUTING.md

 ## Pull Request Process

-`put star ★` if you haven't done so.
-For programmer:

 1. Find an issue to work on

 2. If you want, you can open a new issue or email me about a feature or bug fix

 3. Fork and clone this repository

-4. Make a new branch and name it (optional, ex.
-23-feature-new-color)
+4. Make a new branch and name it with issue number + short description (ex. #23-feature-new-color)

 5. Get to work and write some code!